1inch/solidity-utils/hardhat-setup/README.md

     - **`saveHardhatDeployments`** (default: `false`):

       Decides whether to save deployment files in the Hardhat environment.
 If `true`, saves deployment details such as contract addresses in json file, useful for tracking and referencing in subsequent testing or deployments.

+    - **`forkingAccounts`** (optional):

+      Specifies the configuration for accounts used during Hardhat network forking.
+If provided, it allows customization of private keys, balances, and other account properties for the forked network simulation.
+If omitted, default accounts will be used.

 2. **`register(...)`**: Registers a new network with specified parameters, such as the RPC URL, private key, and Etherscan keys.